muxamilian/duralava/README.md

 # duralava
 *duralava* is a neural network which can simulate a lava lamp in an infinite loop.
+[Discussion on Hacker News](https://news.ycombinator.com/item?id=30222243)

 ## Example videos